iamjannisgrimm/CoverLetter/README.md

 ```bash
 python main.py
 ```
-Follow the prompts in the command line to input the company's name, the position you're applying for, and the job description.
-Type 'END' to finish the job description input.
+Follow the prompts in the command line to input the company's name, the position you're applying for, and the job description or simply paste the link where the position is listed for automatic entry.
 The script will generate a tailored cover letter and save it as a PDF in your Downloads folder or the specified path.

-Customization
+## Customization

 Modify the script to change the PDF formatting, line spacing, and other parameters.
 Update the generate_cover_letter function to change how the cover letter is tailored.